How We Designed Our Budget Step 3-Tracking Receipts

 You can quickly see how much you have spent in your designated categories according to the numbers you set.

-If you ask yourself, “How much have we spent on groceries this month?” you can easily see how much and what you have left to spend in your grocery budget.
+If you ask yourself, “How much have we spent on groceries this month?” you can quickly see how much and what you have left to spend in your grocery budget.

-Using an Excel budget spreadsheet for tracking receipts is comparable to having your money in Jars but with the ability to see the instant amount left in the jar without having to count.
+Using an Excel budget spreadsheet for tracking receipts is comparable to having your money in jars, but it is also similar to having the ability to see the instant amount left in the jar without having to count.

 Related: Budgeting using the jar system

-If I can teach my parents how to do this, you can, too!
+If I can teach my parent how to do this, you can, too!

 Write it in a Notebook if the computer is not for you.